-Additionally the ODC will undertake a statutory review of the legislation in 2019 as required under s.26A of the ND Act.
+Additionally, the ODC is implementing the recommendations from an independent review of the ND Act conducted in 2019, as required under s 26A of the Act (the Review of the Narcotic Drugs Act 1967).

-$^{^{\}rm 4}$ Administered revenue is returned to the Consolidated Revenue Fund.
+&lt;sup>4 Administered revenue is returned to the Consolidated Revenue Fund.